vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 priorities.
 The unregulated free market will not take care of these prob- lems in time.
 The government must take action.

 We can spend to rebuild our infrastructure.
-Our national transporta- tion and communication networks are sorely in need of maintenance and improvement.
+Our national transportation and communication networks are sorely in need of maintenance and improvement.
 We need to fill our potholes, repair our bridges and highways.
 Put solar recharging stations along our major highway.
 Today many developing nations provide free high speed broadband to their citizens, increasing economic activity dramatically.

 We can build new schools so we do not have children dodging rats, breathing mold and vulnerable to earthquakes.
-While Philadelphia^4 and Detroit^5 both made national news for these problems, many cities have aging schools in need of repair.
-Nationally there aren’t enough nursing schools to meet our need for nurses with boomers aging. (or teachers for the nursing schools – over 1,500 vacant teacher positions).^6 We can build new colleges and vocational schools, and hire new teachers so everyone who wants an education has a place to get one.
+While Philadelphia<sup>4</sup> and Detroit<sup>5</sup> both made national news for these problems, many cities have aging schools in need of repair.
+Nationally there aren’t enough nursing schools to meet our need for nurses with boomers aging. (or teachers for the nursing schools – over 1,500 vacant teacher positions).<sup>6</sup> We can build new colleges and vocational schools, and hire new teachers so everyone who wants an education has a place to get one.